 Every opportunity resource has value, like those wood chips recently delivered by a local tree services company.
 What is a waste stream for this company becomes a quality input for a growing system here at Prosperity Homestead.
 Before reading the list below, jot down how many uses you can find for wood chips in a garden.

 Properly implemented, wood chips can:

 - Slow water.
-Foot paths are trenched on contour to slow down and spreads out heavy rains experienced here in Martinsville VA.
+Footpaths are trenched on contour to slow down and spread out heavy rains experienced here in Martinsville, VA.

 - Retain moisture.
 Trenched foot paths are filled with mulch which soaks up rain water, holding it for weeks at times.

 - Warms garden space.
 Sunlight during the day warms mulch paths and are warm to the touch even late into the night.